 - Actionable Insights

-In this context, Availability means that spare parts are available at any time and everywhere.
-Machine operators will no longer physically own the part but will have the guaranteed availability.
-This way, working capital can be reduced by more than 80% as parts are only procured when they are needed.
-This form of availability is achieved through the networking of systems in the cloud as well as software innovations and 100% correct master data.
+Availability means that spare parts are available at any time, anywhere Machine operators will no longer physically own the parts, but will have guaranteed availability.
+This helps reduce working capital by more than 80%, because parts are only procured when they are needed.
+This form of availability is achieved through systems networking in the cloud as well as software innovations and 100% correct master data.

-The second A describes Automation.
-In the future, spare parts will be identified and ordered within seconds.
+The second A stands for Automation.
+In the future, spare parts can be identified and ordered within seconds.
 Current workflows like searching for a spare part on Google or requesting quotes via email will become obsolete.
-The future request for a spare part will be answered reliably based on a huge data basis so that almost no technical clarification cases will occur during the procurement process (e.g., due to a surprising discontinuation of a part).
+Future requests for spare parts will be answered reliably based on a huge data basis leaving almost no need for technical clarification during the procurement process (e.g., due to a discontinuation of a part).

-Actionable Insights, as the third A, describe the increasing network intelligence in spare parts management.
-For example, decisions on the stocking of spare parts are supported through anonymized consumption data from other market participants.
-As a result, new business models such as spare parts pooling will emerge.
-The Pooling describes a spare parts warehouse operated by third parties from which regional customers are supplied with spare parts.
-Similarly, this approach enables operators and suppliers of spare parts to join forces and implement automated purchasing solutions based on shared data.
-The usually difficult field of spare parts after-sales becomes a controllable discipline, when sufficient data points are finally available for a reliable demand planning of spare parts from the manufacturer's and supplier's view.
-This would be a great leap forward, considering that this field is generally characterized by the low predictability of the customer’s demand.
+Actionable Insights, the third A, describes the increasing network intelligence in spare parts management.
+For example, decisions about stocking spare parts are supported through anonymized consumption data from other market participants.
+As a result, new business models such as spare parts pooling emerge.
+Pooling describes a spare parts warehouse operated by third parties supplying regional customers with spare parts.
+Similarly, this approach enables operators and spare part suppliers to join forces and implement automated purchasing solutions based on shared data.
+The more complicated field of spare parts after-sales becomes a discipline after sufficient data points become available for a reliable demand planning of spare parts from the manufacturer's and supplier's view.
+This would be a great step forward, considering that this field is generally characterized by the low predictability customer demands.

-To realize this vision, SPARETECH is already working very closely with strong partners in the field of industrial automation, logistics as well as financing and will present the first pilot of the AAA reality in 2021.
+To make this vision a reality, SPARETECH is working closely with strong partners in the field of industrial automation, logistics as well as financing and will present the first pilot of AAA reality in 2021.

 Stay tuned for updates and contact us to learn more about the digital world of spare parts.